 Many people do not like to think about when they die.
 But sometimes it is necessary to do so to ensure that their estate and loved ones remain financially protected.
-Estate planning is an excellent tool for you to use to plan for your family’s well-being after your death.
+Estate planning is an excellent tool for you to use to plan for your law’s well-being after your death.
 To prepare, you need to do more than write down a list of instructions for everyone to follow and label it your last will and testament.
 You need to choose the right person to act as your executor.
 To avoid complications that can lead to disputes and a lengthy probate process, you should take the following factors into consideration when choosing an executor.

 1. Can remain neutral

-Things tend to become complicated when a loved one dies and leaves behind a will or an estate.
-Family members who once were friendly may become hostile and confrontational.
-You cannot predict how well your family will respond to your death and your estate plans after you die.
+Things tend to become complicated when a loved one dies and leaves behind a will or an estate. law members who once were friendly may become hostile and confrontational.
+You cannot predict how well your law will respond to your death and your estate plans after you die.
 Therefore, you should choose an executor who will treat the responsibility as a business agreement and remain neutral and calm in the face of conflict.
 Such professionalism can help keep negative situations and disputes from escalating further and affecting your estate.

 2. Handles responsibility well